-Barrington’s Bridge to Chinese
+Barrington 220 Bridge to Chinese

-Barrington's Bridge to Chinese is our K-16 Chinese language and culture program that is a Barrington 220 designed curriculum to develop pre-advanced speakers of Chinese by graduation from Barrington High School.
-Our post secondary partner is the University of Illinois at Urbana-Champaign.
-This program was created with the support of a Federal Language Assistance Program (FLAP) grant, a long standing program of the United States Department of Education.
-In July of 2010, Barrington Community Unit School District 220 was awarded a $1.5 million grant over a five year period to implement the locally designed project.
-Barrington 220 was one of 22 districts nationally to receive this grant and the only one in Illinois in 2010.
+Barrington's “Bridge to Chinese” is a K-12 language and culture program designed to develop pre-advanced speakers of Chinese by graduation from Barrington High School.
+This program was initiated with the support of a 2010 Federal Language Assistance Program (FLAP) grant, a long standing program of the United States Department of Education.
+This federal grant was discontinued nationwide in the spring of 2012.
+However, the Barrington 220 Board of Education decided to continue the program in order to fulfill the original vision.

 In 2009, Chinese language classes began at both Barrington Middle School locations as well as at Barrington High School through a “21st Century Language Learning” grant from the Illinois State Board of Education.
 This secondary program has grown steadily each year.
 A robust program will be in place by the time our first cohort of elementary immersion students reaches 6th grade (fall of 2016).